jadecobra/python_tdd_exercises/source/classes.rst

 How to define a Class with an initializer
 ------------------------------------------

-CONGRATULATIONS.
-You now know how to define classes, attributes and methods.
-I will now expand on this knowledge to learn how to use classes
+So far I have gone over how to define classes, attributes and methods.
+I will now expand on this to show how to use classes.

+When creating a new class, we define an initializer which is a :doc:`method <functions>` that can receive inputs which can be used to customize instances/copies of the class

 RED: make it fail
 ^^^^^^^^^^^^^^^^^